 (4) At the time the wheel lock device is attached, a notice will be affixed to the vehicle giving information as to the amount of pending fines and where the fines should be paid, which must be satisfied before the wheel lock is removed.
 An immobilization fee as approved by the University of North Florida Board of Trustees and published at www.unf.edu/parking will be charged, in addition to other fines.

 (5) If a vehicle is immobilized or towed, all outstanding citation amounts, late fees and the immobilization or tow fee must be paid before the vehicle will be released.
-A citation appeal submitted before the payment due date may then be filed.
+A citation appeal submitted before the payment due date may be filed prior to submitting payment .
 If the appeal is successful a partial refund, in whole or in part, of payments already made will be provided.

 X. APPEALING CITATIONS AND APPELLATE PROCEDURES